viadee/magie/README.md

 # Model Agnostic Globally Interpretable Explanations (MAGIE, German for "magic")
 [![License](https://img.shields.io/badge/License-BSD%203--Clause-blue.svg)](https://opensource.org/licenses/BSD-3-Clause)

 This project comprises a framework for recombining different steps which generate rule-based global explanations for any black box supervised learning model.
-For a given model, rules of the ```IF <conditions> THEN <class-label>``` are formed, striving to describe the supervised learning model's behavior as precise, yet, as general as possible.
+For a given model, rules in the format ```IF <conditions> THEN <class-label>``` are created, striving to describe the supervised learning model's behavior as precise, yet, as general as possible.
 It utilizes [*Roaring Bitmaps*](http://www.roaringbitmap.org/) to efficiently evaluate different optimization and filtering steps, and features a [Java-*Anchors*-implementation](https://github.com/viadee/javaAnchorExplainer) to optionally create local explanations.